-With its origin dating back to the early days of 870, the royal palace of Prague Castle has been an integral part of Prague’s history and stood the test of time with the help of renovation, expansion, and repair works.
-Read some interesting facts about Prague Castle, its history, and the reasons behind its popularity
+With its origin dating back to the early days of 870, the royal Prague Castle has been an integral part of Prague’s history and stood the test of time with the help of renovation, expansion, and repair works.
+Explore this page to read some interesting facts about Prague Castle, its history, and the reasons behind its popularity.

 What Is Prague Castle?